 Coming in, in position two, is the Four Seasons Geneva.
 At just a 3-minute walk up the lake from le Richemond, this hotel also has a glorious location right by the water.

 The hotel is a mass of magnificent and historic corridors leading onto majestic bars and lounges, all encased in marble and dark woods.
 It offers a playground for wealthy bankers and rich tourists.
 I cannot comment on the rooms above as we did not stay here, but judging by the communal areas and obviously the reputation of the Four Seasons as a brand, the rooms would have been just as immaculate and historic as down below.

-It is a wonderful Four Seasons, but because of its brand, it feels gorgeous, historic, magical, but not as “Geneva” as Le Richemond, which is why it takes the number two position.
+It is a wonderful Four Seasons, but because of its brand, it feels gorgeous, historic, and magical, but is usually the most expensive option in Geneva which is why we place it in position 2.

-The hotel is particularly romantic at night as it is just across the water from historic lakeside buildings which seem to stand to attention, topped with sparkling letters from Cartier, Hublot, and Rolex, which light up the night sky.
+The hotel is particularly romantic at night as it is just across the water from historic lakeside buildings that seem to attract attention, topped with sparkling letters from Cartier, Hublot, and Rolex, which light up the night sky.

 115 luxurious guest rooms are guided by renowned interior designer Pierre-Yves Rochon.
 Suites are described as richly elegant, combining the Hotel’s classical elegance and style with the latest in technology.
 Because of its location, you’ll be enchanted by views of the lake, the Old Town, or the courtyard.
 The feel is bright and airy, decorated with rich blue and green fabrics, light woods, and Louis Philippe-style furnishings.
 Nearly a quarter of the rooms are spacious suites, most with step-out balconies and views of Lake Geneva.